Skyfiv3/Projet_GNS3/readme.md

     - **config-files:** Folder where generated configuration files are stored.

 - **data:**
-    - `GNS3_intent.json`: Sample intent file.
+    - `data.json`: Sample intent file.
-    - `complet.json`: Representation of the calculated intent file for easier navigation.
+    - `complet.json`: A representation of the calculated intent file for easier navigation.

+- **image**
+    - `Architecture.png`: A screenshot of our GNS3 network.

 ## Sample Intent File

-Here is an example of a sample intent file (`GNS3_intent.json`) that represents the network topology:
+Here is an example of a sample intent file that represents the network topology:

 ```json
 {